About the Author, Momma in the Mountains: Lifestyle Coach, Certified Personal Trainer, Certified Sports Nutritionist. Trail name: Trailblazer

-I’m also a momma to a sweet little boy who entered this world 3 months early.
-Here again logging miles in the mountains saved my life and sanity.
-Life with a preemie is a bit difficult but we manage.
+I’m also a momma to a sweet little boy who entered this world 3 months early, is autistic (as am I), and has many other special needs.
+Here again logging miles in the mountains saved (and continues to) my life and sanity.
+Life with a preemie/special needs kid is a bit difficult but we manage.
 I love sharing my adventures with my little man.
 I’ve learned lots of moms want to adventure but are afraid or don’t know where to start when it comes to adding a wee one.
-I hope in sharing my stories (about life in general and my adventures) that other moms can learn and hopefully realize it’s not that scary.”
-You can also find her via her website and Instagram.
+I hope in sharing my stories (about life in general and my adventures) that other moms can learn and hopefully realize it’s not that scary (and even fun and therapeutic!).”

 The iconic flagship REI in Denver, CO